 - His physicist, Reginald Jamer, was an introverted academic.
 Shackleton feared that his personality might invite ridicule that in turn could escalate into a serious issue.
 He made him a bunkmate as well.

 - When Shackleton selected a crew to take a lifeboat to sail from Elephant Island to South Georgia Island to assemble a rescue party for the entire crew, he selected the carpenter, McNeish.
-He chose him not only for his skills but also because he was concerned that McNeish could create discontent with the men who were left.
+He chose him not only for his skills but also because he was concerned that McNeish could create discontentment with the men who were left.

 - Finally, Shackleton specifically picked two other crewmen because he felt they might cause trouble in his absence.
 In total, more than half of the group he chose were potential troublemakers.